iturdikulov/notes/darktable.md

 # Darktable

-> darktable is an open source [[Photography|photography]] workflow application
+> darktable is an open source [[photography]] workflow application and raw
-> and raw developer.
+> developer.
 A virtual lighttable and darkroom for photographers.
-It
+It manages
-> manages your digital negatives in a database (build personal
+> your digital negatives in a database (build personal
-> [[Stock_photography|photography stock]]), lets you view them through a
+> [[stock_photography|photography stock]]), lets you view them through a
 > zoomable lighttable and enables you to develop raw images and enhance them.\
 > — <cite>[darktable](https://www.darktable.org/)</cite>